HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

    This is the snackbar if all items were not updated.
    ![](../../../../assets/HCL_Content_Reporting_Snackbar_Error.png)

-1. On the snackbar, there is an option to view the items that have been processed only when the bulk update process is completed.
+1. On the snackbar, there is an option to view the items processed only when the bulk update process is complete.
 Click **View items** to check the details of each item that has been processed.

+    ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_author_snackbar.png)

     A dialog box for the reports appears.

-    ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_author_snackbar.png)

-2. In the header of the dialog box, you can see the total number of items that was updated and the number of failed items.
+2. In the header of the dialog box, you can see the total number of updated items and the number of failed items.
 There are four columns on the dialog box:

     - **Title** - This column shows the title of the item processed.
     - **Item type** - This column shows the type of item processed.